6 Tips for Building an Optimal Network for Your Business

 - Requires physical space for equipment and environmental protection

-- No guarantee of availability and requires more IT support
+- No guarantee of availability, and requires more IT support

-“Hybrid” environments
+“Hybrid” Environments

-Whether you opt for an on-premises or Cloud strategy, your business depends on an Internet connection that is fast and reliable.
-The best Internet connection is based on a fiber connection to your building while the least expensive it based off a cable modem technology.
+Whether you opt for an on-premises or cloud strategy, your business depends on an Internet connection that is fast and reliable.
+The best Internet connection is based on a fiber connection to your building, while the least expensive is based on a cable modem technology.
 Most small and midsize businesses today utilize a single Internet connection.
-It’s worth having a conversation about the benefits and costs of having a backup Internet connection.4.
-Develop and deploy a data protection/disaster recovery strategy for your network.
+It’s worth having a conversation about the benefits and costs of having a backup Internet connection.

 Data protection and DR services are insurance policies for human error and attacks from the World Wide Web.
 Ask yourself, how often do I need to have my data backed up?
 Once every hour?
 Servers, folders, and files should be backed up locally and offsite at least daily.
 They should be encrypted at rest and in transmission.
 In a disaster, how long can you afford the network to be offline?
-Make sure your plan addresses and specifies 2 things.
-RTO and RPO.5.
-Ensure your network is properly Secured.
+Make sure your plan addresses and specifies two things - RTO and RPO.

 - Logical separation of access to business data on the network.